How to Electronically Sign a Word Document: The Complete Guide

 That said, regulations surrounding electronic signatures aren’t unified worldwide.
 So, to make sure your digital signature is admissible, take time to check your country’s requirements.

-Why you should use electronic signatures
+Why you should use digital signatures

 First, you have to print, sign, scan, and send the contract by post.
 Then, when the recipient finally gets the document, they need to repeat the same process.
 The entire situation can turn into an ordeal for both sides, not to mention the fact that it prolongs the process of closing the deal.
-On the other hand, using electronic signatures makes it possible to go paperless and get the contract back, signed, in just a few minutes.
+On the other hand, using digital signatures makes it possible to go paperless and get the contract back, signed, in just a few minutes.

 How to electronically sign a Word document